ietf-wg-alto/draft-alto-oam-yang/design.md

-The `yang-datastore-source-params` is used to import the YANG data which is located in the same YANG model-driven data store supplying the current ALTO OAM data model.
+The `yang-datastore-source-params` is used to import the YANG data which is located in the same YANG model-driven data store supplying the current ALTO O&M data model.
 The `source-path` is used to specify the XPath of the data source node.

 ### Prometheus Data Source {#external-data-source}